 2. Stimulate their memory with choline

 Choline results in a more stimulated brain which is an important part of memory development.
-Choline-rich foods include: eggs, fish oils, liver, soybeans, peanuts, butter, potatoes, cauliflower, lentils, oats, sesame seeds and flax seeds ||
+Choline-rich foods include eggs, fish oils, liver, soybeans, peanuts, butter, potatoes, cauliflower, lentils, oats, sesame seeds and flax seeds.

-3. Boost brain power with these ‘pigments’
+3. Boost brainpower with these ‘pigments’

-Substances like anthocyanin and querecetin have been proven to help enhance cognitive power in children, as per a study by Harvard.
+Substances like anthocyanin and quercetin have been proven to help enhance cognitive power in children, as per a study by Harvard.
 All you have to do is include these foods: berries, cherries, black currants, eggplant, red, purple and black grapes, red onion, red apples, beets, onions, kale, leeks, cherry tomatoes, broccoli, blueberries and apricots

 In addition to the above guidelines, you should make some small changes to your child’s diet to ensure they get a memory boost.
 One of the best ways to do this to make certain there’s high nutrition in the food she eats.
 Aside from better memory, she’ll enjoy the benefits of a stronger immune system and better overall development too.
 So, go ahead and up your kids’ consumption of these foods:

-3. Whole-wheat cereal and bread
+3. Whole-wheat Cereal and Bread

 If you’ve been wondering if it’s alright to give your toddler whole-wheat, it is.
 Kids who cross the 6-month mark can have foods containing wheat germ, an important source of choline.
 Whole-wheat bread and cereal are packed with vitamins B6 and B12.
 You can alternate with cereal and bread throughout the week.
 Iron-fortified cereal is the best bet for your little one as children need iron for proper development.
 While whole-wheat is healthy, you might want to regulate the portion sizes.
 Too much and your toddler will get too full and there won’t be enough room in her tummy for other foods with equally beneficial nutrients.